Efficient many-body non-Markovian dynamics of organic polaritons

-where \(\omega_0\) and \(\omega_c\) are the two-level system and cavity frequencies, and \(\sigma^+_i\) the raising (\(\sigma^-_i\) the lowering) operator for the \(i^{\text{th}}\) spin.
+where \(\omega_0\) and \(\omega_c\) are the two-level system and cavity frequencies, and \(\sigma^+_i\) (\(\sigma^-_i\)) the raising (lowering) operator for the \(i\)th spin.
 The collective coupling \(\Omega\) controls the light-matter interaction such that the bright eigenstates of \(H_S\), i.e.\ the polaritons, are split as \(\pm\Omega/2\) at resonance.
-In the single excitation subspace these are the upper and lower polariton and are complemented by \(N-1\) purely excitonic dark states.

 The Hamiltonian \cref{eq:HS} may be referred to as the Tavis-Cummings model.
-Its extension to include a single vibrational mode, the Holstein-Tavis-Cummings model, has frequently been used to describe cavity bound organic emitters~\cite{Cwik2014, Spano2015, Herrera2016, Wu2016, Herrera2017, Zeb2018, Strashko2018, Arnardottir2020}.
-We instead consider the interaction of each two-level system with a \textit{continuum} of vibrational modes represented by the harmonic environment
+Its extension to include a single vibrational mode, the Holstein-Tavis-Cummings model, has frequently been used to describe cavity bound organic emitters~\cite{Cwik2014, Spano2015, Herrera2016, Wu2016, Herrera2016a, Zeb2018, Strashko2018, Arnardottir2020}.
+We instead consider the interaction of each two-level system with a \textit{continuum} of modes represented by the harmonic environment